 The sat-nav is from Garmin, while under the bonnet Bosch electronics are used, plus Maserati offers a comprehensive assistance service should anything go wrong.

 That’s all very well in theory, but sadly the build quality is no more than okay – the doors don’t exactly shut with a German-style reassurance, while our diesel test car had noisy power steering and squeaky brakes.
 The infotainment system revealed a few foibles, too, leaving us with an overall impression that the Ghibli lacks the ‘hewn from solid’ feel of most of its rivals.

-Seven airbags, anti-whiplash headrests and a chassis with hot-formed steels in crucial crash zones are all designed for unbeatable occupant protection from the outset, says Maserati.
+Seven airbags, anti-whiplash headrests and a chassis with hot-formed high-strength steels in crucial crash zones were all designed for unbeatable occupant protection from the outset, says Maserati.
 Euro NCAP was suitably impressed, awarding the Ghibli a five-star crash test rating in its 2014 test.
 Adult occupant safety was assessed at an impressive 95 per cent, child occupant safety at 79 per cent, and pedestrian safety at 74 per cent.

 This compares favourably to the BMW 5 Series which achieved 95 per cent, 83 per cent and 78 per cent in 2010, and the Jaguar XF which scored 92 per cent, 84 per cent and 80 per cent in 2015.